-Manual Scoring (answer keys are included in Test Administration Manuals)
+Manual Scoring (answer keys are included in Test Administration Packet)

 Advantages and Benefits

-- Measures NRS Levels for beginning ABE literacy, beginning ESL literacy, and low beginning ESL
+- Measure NRS Levels for low beginning and beginning ESL literacy

 - Use with native and non-native English speakers

-- Tests easy to administer, score, and interpret
+- Administer, score, and interpret tests with ease

-The two forms of the Beginning Literacy Reading Assessment (Form 27 and Form 28) correlate to CASAS Competencies and to CASAS Content Standards.
-Use test results to help target instruction.
+Form 27 and Form 28 correlate to CASAS Competencies and to CASAS Content Standards.

-Use the QuickSearch Online database to determine instructional resources by assessment series, skill area, program type, CASAS competency, publication title, and by publisher.
+Use the QuickSearch Online database to determine instructional resources by tests series, skill area, program type, CASAS competency, publication title, and by publisher.

-CASAS offers self-paced online Implementation Training at no cost.
-If you have not yet completed Implementation Training, you'll need to do so prior to ordering the Beginning Literacy Reading Assessment tests.
+CASAS offers self-paced CASAS Implementation Training at no cost.
+If you have not yet completed Implementation Training, you'll need to do so before you order this test series.